DALAI-project/NER_API/README.md

 `curl -d '{"text": "Helsingistä tuli Suomen suuriruhtinaskunnan pääkaupunki vuonna 1812."}' -H "Content-Type: application/json" -X POST http://127.0.0.1:8000/ner`

+NB!
+Windows users might encounter following error `Invoke-WebRequest : A parameter cannot be found that matches parameter name 'F'.`.
+This can be bypassed by running a command `Remove-item alias:curl`.

 The host and port should be the same ones that were defined when starting the API.

 ### Testing the API using Docker